-Uncertainty about the implementation of a subsidy scheme will give banks an incentive to delay write-offs.
-In other words, if the government aims to accelerate banks' self-help efforts toward reducing their nonperforming loans, sound policy should have properties of low λ_1 , high λ_0 , and large θ .
-The government should immediately implement the subsidy scheme, giving banks a credible threat to immediately abolish it and pledging never to restore it, although we have difficulty imagining such a threat in reality.
+Uncertainty about the implementation of a subsidy scheme will give banks incentive to delay write-offs.
+In other words, if the government will aim to accelerate banks' self-help efforts towards reducing their non-performing loans, sound policy should have properties of low λ_1 , high λ_0 , and large θ .
+The government should immediately implement the subsidy scheme immediately, giving banks a credible threat to immediately abolish it and pledging never to restore it, although we cannot imagine such a threat in reality.